HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Check your radiators and towel rails are still getting up to temperature.
 If they are, this setting is fine.

 The reduced flow rate won’t just reduce the noise of your central heating pump, but will also reduce your electricity consumption, and prolong the life of your pump.

-And, we’ve created an article on other heating pump problems here, if your fault isn’t listed above.
+And, we’ve created an article on other central heating pump problems here, if your fault isn’t listed above.